imagej/imagej.github.io/pages/BAR.md

 ![Commander overview (BAR 1.1.2).](CommanderOverview.png "Commander overview (BAR 1.1.2).")
-Since the majority of BARs are scripts stored in dedicated files, BAR features Commander ({% include bc content='BAR|BAR Commander...' %}), a keyboard-based file browser that produces filtered lists of directory contents.
+Since the majority of BARs are scripts stored in dedicated files, BAR features Commander ({% include bc content='BAR|BAR Commander...'%}), a keyboard-based file browser that produces filtered lists of directory contents.

 It is a productivity tool that applies the principles of [Command